yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 The solution was thankfully simple, reverting an unnecessary change in one of the previous DMA fixes.
 By forcing a {{< gh-hovercard "12688" "recreation of the swapchain" >}} each time the window frame size changes, the issue is gone.

-Proper tear-free gameplay with safe window management shall return to Wayland land.
+Proper tear-free gameplay with safe window management shall return to Wayland.
 HDR support when, Linux?

 Newcomer [shinra-electric](https://github.com/shinra-electric) {{< gh-hovercard "12713" "updated the MoltenVK dependency" >}} to its latest version.
 Thank you!

 While the update brings tons of improvements and many Vulkan extensions are now supported, there are no new changes to report in rendering or compatibility on Apple devices.
-But hey, no reported regressions is good news though!
+But hey, no reported regressions is good news!

 ## Android augmentations